 There are some state-specific regulations known as death disclosure laws that determine what if any, information must be disclosed by the previous owners or real estate agents regarding any deaths on the property.

-The laws widely across the United States, so you need to research the specific laws in your area or where you are buying the house.
-You can take South Dakota for example where death disclosure is important for every seller or previous owner.
-They need to disclose any violent event that happened in the past 12 months.
+The laws vary widely across the United States, so you must research the specific laws in your area or where you buy the house.
+Take South Dakota, for example, where death disclosure is important for every seller or previous owner.
+They need to disclose any violent event in the past 12 months.

-However, if there is any death due to natural causes may not be subject to disclosure.
+However, if there is any death due to natural causes, it may not be subject to disclosure.
 Also, in some cases, homes associated with violent deaths may be considered stigmatized properties and could have lower property values.

 2.2.
 The Role of Death Certificates in Your Search